gemseo/gemseo/doc_src/tutorials/aerostruct/aerostruct_toy_example.rst

 IDF
 ^^^

-The MDF MDO formulation for the current problem is as follows:
+The :class:`.IDF` formulation for the current problem is as follows:

 .. code::